DNBbank/getting-started/README.md

 ## tldr;

-1. Register an application at [developer.dnb.no][]
+1. Register an application at [developer.dnb.no][].
 2. Configure credentials in `.env` file for running code examples.
 If you want to run postman please follow the [postman readme][].
 3. Run one of the examples and check out the code to see what is happening.
+Make sure that you have attached all API's at [developer.dnb.no][] for the examples to run correctly.

 ### Getting client-id, client-secret and api-key